-So that your chicken can get used to their new home, it’s best to keep them shut in their house for the first day and night.
-If the house is not very roomy (simply housing a nest box and a perch) and it’s early in the day, put them into the house for 2/3 hours before letting them out into the run.
+So that your chickens can get used to their new home, it’s best to put them straight into the house (not the run) for 2/3 hours before letting them out into the run.

 If you plan to let them free range, it’s best to keep them restricted to the house and the run for 4 to 5 days to make sure they know where to return to roost.

 How do I introduce new chickens to an established group?

 Open the house up as normal in the morning.
 Chickens always have to establish a pecking order, keep an eye on your hens for the first few days and once the pecking order is established, they should get along fine together.
 It is a good idea to offer an extra feeder and drinker in the run until the pecking order is settled.

 How often should I clean my chickens' house out?

 Everyone does this differently; some peope 'poo pick' every day or so and some people have a full clean out every couple of weeks.
-However you do it, it is really important that you thoroughly clean out your hens’ house every 2 to 3 months.
+However you do it, it is really important that you thoroughly clean out your hens’ house every 2 months.
 After doing the usual clean, take out all the detachable parts (roosting bars, nest boxes etc) and pressure wash the house or scrub with a suitable disinfectant from a pet shop.
 Allow everything to dry in the sunlight and, once dry, give the house a good dusting with mite powder.

 Will my hens need worming and treating for lice and mites?